-I made these cookies because they don’t have flour in them, which I realize is a little like saying I made my own homemade deodorant this weekend (which, yes, I did — recipe here), in that I’ve probably lost about half of you who are now thinking, what is with this girl? why make cookies without flour in them?
+Yes, I realize this is a little like saying I made my own homemade deodorant this weekend (which, in fact, I also did…).
+I know that I’ve probably lost about half of you, who are now thinking, what is with this girl?

 Well, I’ll tell you why.

-And, now that I’ve eaten approximately 80% of this batch, crunchy and lumpy and chock full of chocolate and pecans and bits of coconut, I’ll tell you exactly what I think:
+Now that I’ve eaten approximately 80% of this batch on my own, crunchy and lumpy and chock-full of chocolate and bits of coconut, I’ll tell you exactly what I think:

 Not these cookies.
 Try them and you’ll see.

 In terms of healthy versus not, these are a definite improvement from the typical store bought variety.
 They’re still made with quite a bit of sugar, but they’re a nice treat to eat on special occasions that’s gluten free, homemade, and delicious.